tarajhart/My-First-Repo/README.md

 # My-First-Repo
-FIrst attempt at building a respository
+First attempt at building a respository.